-I admit, I don’t have a magic solution on how to do this other than to drill a hole through your wall, something your landlord might not be too happy about.
+I admit I don’t have a magic solution on how to do this other than to drill a hole through your wall.
+Here are some detailed instructions on how to do it properly.

 You can look for an existing hole where the cable TV or Dish cable comes in.
-You might be able to re-use that cable or hole, but check with your landlord first.
+You might be able to re-use that cable or hole.

 Or, if you only watch TV occasionally, you can keep it inside and just put it outside through your patio door and close it almost all of the way.
 Yes, I know this is a pain…